-If your partner has cheated before, either in your relationship or a past one, trusting that it won't happen again may be a struggle.
+If your partner has cheated before or is a serial cheater, either in your relationship or a past one, trusting that it won't happen again may be a struggle.
 In this case, it's important to understand that you are the one controlling your own narrative.
 But, says clinical counselor Karla Ivankovich, PhD, this narrative is “only as true as you want it to be,” and insecurities could lead to conflict and potentially even the end of the relationship.
 In this case, don’t panic, and also don’t jump to conclusions, she says.

 Instead, says licensed clinical psychologist Alexandra Solomon, PhD, focus on answers to questions that may help you feel better about the state of your relationship and its future: “How much remorse do they feel?
 Do they take responsibility for their actions?
 Have they forgiven themselves?
 What have they learned about themselves as a result of the cheating?
 How do they define fidelity?
 How committed are they to practicing fidelity?
 What are the things they do now to ensure they stay in their integrity?”

 “Relational self-awareness is an ongoing curious and compassionate relationship you have with yourself that creates the foundation for a happy and healthy intimate relationship.” —psychologist Alexandra Solomon, PhD

 Make sure to go about this process with love, not anger or fear at the forefront.
 “Your fear is understandable, but being accusatory is likely to put your partner on the defensive and keep you from getting the reassurance you need,” Dr. Solomon says.
 As you listen to the answers, she says to look for signs about how relationally self-aware your partner is.
 “Relational self-awareness is defined as an ongoing curious and compassionate relationship you have with yourself that creates the foundation for a happy and healthy intimate relationship.”